 The protected nature reserve, Peninsula Valdés, can be visited in a day.
 Animals such as birds, nandus (a kind of ostrich), armadillos and condors live here.
 Depending on the season, you can also observe seals and elephant seals, penguins, whales, and if you are lucky you can even see killer whales.

+Did you enjoy readig this article about Argentina National Parks?
+Do you want to read more about Argentina?
 Argentina is the 8th largest country in the world.
 A trip from the North all the way down to the South is almost 2,300 miles long.
-Discover some of the most most beautiful places in Argentina in this article and discover the best sea life experiences in Puerto Madryn.
+This is an article with the most beautiful places and things to do in Argentina and discover the best sea life experiences in Puerto Madryn.